lmvasque/ts-explore/README.md

 ```bash
 python main.py --vocab_path vocab_data/ --device 0 --data_path datasets/<dataset_dir>/<dataset_test> --store_dir output/ --load_model output/<model>/checkpoints/<checkpoints_dir> --batch_size 64 --lr 0.001 --vocab_size 30000 --run_eval
 ```

+> :memo: **Note:** Please note that for using this model you need to follow a preprocessing step.
+We have used the setting for no duplicate sentences.
+You can refer to the original documention for further details.

 ## Reproducibility Details